Online Focus Groups

 – Please do lots of listening: Attendees want to give their input.
 If you have any further questions please do not hesitate to contact the CHIME Foundation staff at [email protected].

-CIO Focus Group Best Practices Webinar
+Planning For Focus Group Success – 9 Best Practices

 AT LEAST Three Weeks Before Session